-An adult, who used to habitually reside in Contracting Party A but still owns immovable property there, has been placed by their family in a care facility in Contracting Party B. A few months later, a court in Contracting Party B exercises its jurisdiction in accordance with Article 5 and appoints a guardian for the adult.
+An adult, who used to habitually reside in Contracting Party A but still owns immovable property there, has been placed by their family in a care facility in Contracting Party B. A few months later, a court in Contracting Party B exercises its jurisdiction in accordance with Article 5 and appoints a guardian for person to assist /represent the adult.
 Back in Contracting Party A, a legal issue arises regarding the use of the property owned by the adult.
 The adult now needs to be represented in a court proceeding in relation to this issue.
 A family member of the adult asks a competent authority in Contracting Party A to be appointed as an ad hoc representative of the adult in these proceedings.
-To ensure the necessity and compatibility between any future measures to be taken in the two Contracting Parties for the protection of the adult and their property, an exchange of information takes place between the competent authorities to verify whether the appointment of this ad hoc representative is compatible with the measure that is already in place in Contracting Party B (the appointed guardian).
+To ensure the necessity and compatibility between any future measures to be taken in the two Contracting Parties for the protection of the adult and their property, an exchange of information takes place between the competent authorities to verify whether the appointment of this ad hoc representative is compatible with the measure that is already in place in Contracting Party B (the person appointed guardianto assist /represent the adult).
 Such an exchange of information prior to the taking of any measures in Contracting Party A ensures that there will be no conflicting decisions.